KrabCode/Sketches/readme/GUIManual.md

  Three infinite sliders with shared variable precision.
  - Returns the current PVector value.
- - Use PVector.copy() if you want to modify the PVector without affecting the slider.
+ - Use `myPVector.copy()` if you want to modify the PVector without affecting the slider.
  - The default value is 0, and it can be set with optional parameters.
  - There is a sliderXY variant without the z slider.
 ```java